 That unless you are making minimum wage, it is almost always financially advantageous to work and put your kids in daycare?

 That porches are expensive to build and require maintenance?

 So put away your spreadsheet.
-It will never tell you what is it worth.
+It will never tell you what it was worth.